maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 };
 ```

-The `checkPowervalue()` function is used to check the power value of an NFT.
+The `checkPowervalue()` function checks the power value of an NFT.
 It takes the `minterContract`, `address`, and `index` of the NFT as arguments and returns a boolean.

 ```javascript
 export const fetchNftContractOwner = async (minterContract) => {